-This Management Discussion and Analysis of the financial condition and results of operation ("MD&A") of Sterling Metals Corp. ("Sterling" or the "Company") should be read in conjunction with Sterling's audited consolidated financial statements for the years ended December 31, 2024 and 2023, and related notes therein.
+This Management Discussion and Analysis of the financial condition and results of operation ("MD&A") of Sterling Metals Corp. ("Sterling" or the "Company") should be read in conjunction with Sterling's unaudited condensed consolidated interim financial statements for the three months ended March 31, 2025, and 2024, and related notes therein.